Published:

 • Lack of scalability: Relational systems frequently hit their limits under massive parallel write loads (see Cloud Native).

-• No semantic search: Classic databases only find exact terms (keywords) — they do not understand the context or meaning of a query.
+• No semantic search: Classic databases search by exact terms (keywords) and, without extensions (e.g. pgvector), do not understand the semantic context of a query.

 Specialised Storage